PT1011/Jojos-Bizarre-Boobah/README.md

 ## Question 4
 - Alias Error
-- The columns in the select and where clause had no errors so the program didn't know which specific ones to run
+- The columns in the select and where clause had no aliases so the program didn't know which specific ones to run

 ## Question 5
 - Logic error